-US, South Korea fly bombers over Korean Peninsula
+US fighter jets stage mock bombing drill over Korean Peninsula

 - Flyover follows North Korea's latest missile test, which flew over Japan

-- Exercise involved state-of-the-art US fighter jets based in Japan
+- Exercise involved state of the art US fighter jets based in Japan

-Seoul (CNN)The US and South Korea have staged a joint show of force over the Korean Peninsula, two days after North Korea fired a missile over Japan.
+Seoul (CNN)Two days after North Korea flew a missile over Japan, the US and South Korea have staged their own show of force involving the US' state of the art stealth fighters.

-Two US B-1B bombers, four South Korean F-15 fighter jets and four US F-35B fighter jets took part in the joint US-South Korean exercise, an official with the South Korean Air Force told CNN.
+Four US F-35B fighter jets joined two US B-1B bombers and four South Korean F-15 fighter jets in the joint US-South Korean flyover of the Korean Peninsula, an official with the South Korean Air Force told CNN.

 The exercise was designed to "strongly counter North Korea's repeated ballistic missile tests and development of nuclear weapons," the official said.

-In a statement, the air force said four South Korean jets took part in the exercise alongside two US bombers flying out of Guam and four stealth fighter jets from a US Marine Corps base in Japan.
+In a statement, the air force said the US bombers flew out of Guam and four stealth fighter jets from a US Marine Corps base in Japan.

-They conducted a mock air-to-ground bombing drill, which simulated a surgical strike of key enemy facilities, over the Pilseung Range in the eastern province of Gangwon.
+They conducted a mock bombing drill, which simulated a surgical strike of key enemy facilities, over the Pilseung Range in the eastern province of Gangwon.

 Show of force